Mab Segrest: Writing

 Segrest's book, Born to Belonging: Writings on Spirit and Justice was published in 2002 and recounts her experiences in activism around the world.
-Segrest co-edited Sing, Whisper, Shout, Pray: Feminist Strategies for a Just World (2003) with Jacqui Alexander, Lisa Albrect and Sharon Day.
+Segrest co-edited Sing, Whisper, Shout, Pray: Feminist Strategies for a Just World (2003) with M. Jacqui Alexander, Lisa Albrect and Sharon Day.

-Segres was awarded a fellowship at the National Humanities Center to support the writing of her Administrations of Lunacy: Racism and the Haunting of American Psychiatry at the Milledgeville Asylum on the history of the Central State Hospital in Milledgeville, Georgia, published in 2020 by The New Press.
+Segrest was awarded a fellowship at the National Humanities Center to support the writing of her Administrations of Lunacy: Racism and the Haunting of American Psychiatry at the Milledgeville Asylum on the history of the Central State Hospital in Milledgeville, Georgia.
+This book was published in 2020 by The New Press.

 In popular culture

 Founding Riot grrrl band Le Tigre mention Segrest's name in their 1999 single "Hot Topic," from their debut album Le Tigre.
 In listing important feminist figures, lead singer Kathleen Hanna described the song as "analogous to a college syllabus".

-Segrest was depicted in the 2016 stage play The Integration of Tuskegee High School.
+Segrest was portrayed by Staci Jacobson in the 2016 stage play The Integration of Tuskegee High School.
 The production premiered at Auburn University and dramatized Segrest's time as a student during the 1963-1964 school year in her hometown of Tuskegee, Alabama.